Private health insurance is any plan that comes from an insurance company instead of the government.

 Sources and methodology

-Data for average rates is from the Centers for Medicare & Medicaid Services (CMS) public use files (PUFs) and from state-run marketplace sites to determine the average health insurance rates for a 40-year-old individual.
-Average rates were calculated for different ages based on age curve variations published by the CMS.
-Plans and providers for which county-level data was included in the CMS Crosswalk file were used in our analysis; those excluded from this data set may not appear.
+Data for average rates is from the Centers for Medicare & Medicaid Services (CMS) public use files (PUFs) and from state-run marketplace sites to determine the average health insurance rates in 2025 for a 40-year-old.
+Average rates were determined for different ages based on age curve variations published by the CMS.

-The most popular health insurance company in each state is based on a Kaiser Family Foundation study of the largest health insurance companies.
+The most popular health insurance company in each state is from S&P Global.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.